tkilla64/eurorack/bassbuddy/README.md

 Press and hold encoder button to select pattern.
 The change will be made after the current pattern has reached the last step.

 EDIT button accesses menus for editing pattern steps:
- - Select step
+ - Select step to edit parameter in step
- - Select and edit parameter in step
+ - or press MENU button and edit no of repeats and next pattern in chain

 MENU button accesses the following functions:
  - NEW: create a new empty pattern